chat-export: Convert WhatsApp Chats to HTML

 2. Transfer the File: Move the exported ZIP file to your computer.
 If you have sent it to yourself with WhatsApp, you can download it with WhatsApp Web or with the WhatsApp App on your computer.
 Delete the WhatsApp message afterwards to save space.

-3. Download and Run the Tool:
+3. Install and Run the Tool:

 Because the .exe is unsigned, you will see a warning, but after clicking on "More Information" you should have the option to run it anyway.
 An EV code signing certificate for Windows costs a lot.
 If I get enough donations, I will buy one, so I can release signed exe files.

-Once installed on Mac: 1.
-Open the Terminal app (e.g. by typing "terminal" in Spotlight Search).
-2. Type: chat-export
+1. Open the Terminal app (e.g. by typing "terminal" in Spotlight Search).

 This will start the chat export tool from anywhere in the terminal.